rossprogram/rossprogram.github.io/arrival/usa/counselors/index.md

-a Contract to print, sign and return; instructions on getting a background check; information about having custody and control of minors; a request for your health history and your health insurance details; and the "Ross Counselor Manual".
+a Contract to print, sign and return; instructions on getting a background check; information about having custody and control of minors; a request for your health history and your health insurance details; the "Ross Counselor Manual"; etc.